brikis98/yevgeniy-brikman-homepage/_posts/2016-09-01-high-output-management.md

 date: "2016-09-01"
 ---

+## The good

+The final part of the book, "The Players," has some useful insights, including:

+* **Knowledge work depends on intrinsic, rather than extrinsic motivators.** In other words, a manager can't directly motivate an employee; they can only create the right conditions where the employee's internal drive can flourish.

+* **Compensation and Maslow's Hierarchy of Needs.** You must meet the lower levels (salary, benefits, good colleagues) or the higher needs don't matter.
+However, beyond a certain point, the lower needs are fulfilled and stop mattering; for example, above a certain salary, a raise becomes a much less powerful lever.
+Eventually, you get to the self actualization, which is nearly insatiable: give people ample opportunity to learn, to decide their own fate, and to be recognized by their peers, and they will feed off of that nearly indefinitely.

+* **Task Relevant Maturity.** Management style needs to differ based on the maturity of an employee at accomplishing their assigned task.
+New, inexperienced employees need constant managing, training, and feedback.
+As the employee's experience and maturity increases, the management style should be more and more hands-off and largely focused on setting goals and providing encouragement.
+It's actually quite similar to raising a child: the older and more mature they get, the more the parent needs to stand back.

+* **Negative feedback.** When hearing negative feedback, a person will go through the following stages: ignore (what problem?), deny (that's not really a problem!), blame others (it's not my fault!), assume responsibility, and finally, find a solution.
+The way you act depends on what stage they are at.
+For example, if you try to pitch a solution when the person is still in denial, you'll fail.

+## The not so good

-Almost 30 years after its publication, this book feels a little bit dated (the praise of email as a new and powerful tool early in the book is a bit of a giveaway).
+* **Dated.** The book came out more than 30 years ago, and it hasn't aged well.
+The praise of email as a new and powerful tool early in the book is a bit of a giveaway.
 Although many things about how we run businesses have not changed in those 30 years (or the last 300 years), some have, and that limits the scope of where this book is useful.

-Moreover, some of the practices described in this book (e.g. one-on-ones, goals & objectives, etc) are now fairly well known (perhaps partially because of Andy Grove's influence?), so if you've worked at a large company for any stretch of time, those parts will feel self-evident and skippable.
-In general, the book is targeted at middle managers in large corporations that largely produce physical products (e.g. Intel), so if that's what you're doing, it's still a good fit.
-Otherwise, you may want to look elsewhere.
+* **Obvious.** Some of the practices described in this book (e.g. one-on-ones, goals & objectives, etc) are now fairly well known (perhaps partially because of Andy Grove's influence?), so if you've worked at a large company for any stretch of time, those parts will feel self-evident and skippable.

+* **Target audience.** The book is mostly a good fit for middle managers in large corporations that largely produce physical products (e.g. Intel).
+For any other type of management, you may want to look elsewhere.

-For the most part, the writing is clear and concise, although some of the earlier chapters, rather than focusing on stories and research, spew a lot of platitudes and adopt a "thou shalt" style.
+* **Platitudes.** Some of the earlier chapters spew a lot of platitudes and adopt a "thou shalt" style.
 You should pay attention at meetings!
 You should ask good questions!
 A manager should take his role seriously!
 This is all true, obvious, and not actionable.
-We should all also eat healthy and exercise, and yet, most of us fail to do that.
-This book is still useful as an outline or checklist of what to do, but the reality is that most of us already know what we should do; the really tricky question is how to get people to do it.
-A book like "Creativity, Inc" offers more real world and actionable answers to these sorts of questions.

-A few other thoughts:

-This book comes from a world where management is a promotion from individual contributor.
+* **Management as a promotion.** This book comes from a world where management is a promotion from individual contributor.
 There is no faster way to kill a tech org than to signal to your technical talent that individual contributions (e.g. programming, design, etc) are "second class work".
 World-class technology isn't created in a meeting room; someone actually has to sit at their desk and build it.
 Modern companies (e.g. Google) are finally beginning to recognize this and creating equivalent "tracks" for both managers and individual contributors (e.g. a VP may be equivalent to a distinguished engineer role), but there is still a long way to go, and books like this don't help.

-The final part of the book, "The Players," is strong and as applicable today as ever.
-Some of the key insights include:

-* Knowledge work depends on intrinsic, rather than extrinsic motivators.
-In other words, a manager can't directly motivate an employee; they can only create the right conditions where the employee's internal drive can flourish.

-* I like the idea of using Maslow's Hierarchy of Needs to reason about compensation and rewards.
-You must meet the lower levels (salary, benefits, good colleagues) or the higher needs don't matter.
-However, beyond a certain point, the lower needs are fulfilled and stop mattering; for example, above a certain salary, a raise becomes a much less powerful lever.
-Eventually, you get to the self actualization, which is nearly insatiable: give people ample opportunity to learn, to decide their own fate, and to be recognized by their peers, and they will feed off of that nearly indefinitely.

-* The chapter on Task Relevant Maturity is also interesting.
-The idea is that the management style needs to differ based on the maturity of an employee at accomplishing their assigned task.
-New, inexperienced employees need constant managing, training, and feedback.
-As the employee's experience and maturity increases, the management style should be more and more hands-off and largely focused on setting goals and providing encouragement.
-It's actually quite similar to raising a child: the older and more mature they get, the more the parent needs to stand back.

-* There is a good discussion on how to give negative feedback in an employee review (or anywhere else, for that matter).
-When hearing negative feedback, a person will go through the following stages: ignore (what problem?), deny (that's not really a problem!), blame others (it's not my fault!), assume responsibility, and finally, find a solution.
-The way you act depends on what stage they are at.
-For example, if you try to pitch a solution when the person is still in denial, you'll fail.

 ## Quotes